serverless/serverless/docs/guides/compose.md

 If you remove the service from `serverless-compose.yml` without doing step 1 first, the service will still be deployed in your AWS account.

 Remember to do this for every stage you may have previously deployed.

+## FAQ

+### Multi-region deployments

+> Is multi-region deployment possible via Compose?

+It is possible to deploy different services to different regions.
+For example, deploy service `frontend` to us-east-1 and service `backend` to eu-west-3.

+However, Compose currently does not support deploying _the same service_ to multiple regions.
+The reason is that each service is packaged in the `.serverless/` directory.
+If the same service was to be deployed in parallel to different regions, package artifacts would conflict and overwrite each others.